 Range color mapping

 Apply colors to shapes by comparing their values with a desired numeric range.
-For example, apply colors to the states in the US based on population density.
+For example, apply colors to the states in the U.S. based on population density.

 Equal color mapping